Accessibility for Customers with Disabilities

 If you need to cancel a trip on the day of your ride, please make every effort to call at least one hour before your scheduled pick-up time so that the driver can be notified in time to not make the trip unnecessarily and so that you, as the scheduled passenger, are not considered a “no-show."
 Early cancellations also allows other customers to use that time on the bus.

 What to Do If Your Ride Is Late

 No-Show and Late Cancellation Policy

 - After scheduling a trip, the customer no longer needs the ride and fails to call and cancel before the vehicle is en route to the pickup point.

 - The vehicle arrives within the ready window, waits for five (5) minutes, but the customer is not available or ready to depart at the requested pickup location.

-If a passenger is a “no-show” for the first leg of a trip, all later rides for the day will be automatically canceled.
-If the passenger misses a scheduled ride for any reason, they must call the Customer Service Office, if they still want to keep other trips on that day.
+If a passenger misses a scheduled ride for any reason, please call the Customer Service Office to confirm they want to keep other trips on that day.
 The passenger must immediately call the Customer Service Office to reschedule any cancelled trips later in the day, otherwise the passenger may not receive the original times for other trips.